KalpKothari/SnakeGame-/README.md

 # SnakeGame

-This project is an enhanced Snake game using Java Swing and AWT, incorporating key features that elevate the gameplay experience.🎮🐍
+This project is an enhanced Snake game using Java Swing and AWT, incorporating key features that elevate the gameplay experience. 🎮

 ### Highlights